rafasoares/cancancan-wiki/Fetching-Records.md

 Sometimes you need to restrict which records are returned from the database based on what the user is able to access.
 This can be done with the `accessible_by` method on any Active Record model.
-Simply pass it the current ability to find only the records which the user is able to `:read`.
+Simply pass it the current ability to find only the records which the user is able to `:index`.

 ```ruby
 # current_ability is a method made available by CanCan to your controllers extending ActionController::Base